I had a waking vision years ago while attending a worship conference at Christ for the Nations in Dallas. Our…

-I’ve always thought of the tee shirts we wear as a form of outward expressions.
+I’ve always thought of the tee shirts we wear as a form of outward expression.
 We don’t have to say anything.
 Just wear them and they speak for themselves.
-A form of self advertisement and some tee shirts I’ve seen have been a little hard to take.
+A form of self-advertisement and some tee shirts I’ve seen have been a little hard to take.
 I suppose it is all in one’s perception.

-However, sometime ago, Bobbie was diagnosed with Dementia and late onset Alzheimer.
+However, some time ago, my husband Bobbie was diagnosed with Dementia and late-onset Alzheimer’s.
 As I was folding and reading his tee shirts, the memories of our lives began to flood my heart.
 I would like to share a few of them with you:

 “Escape Your Limits” – Although Bob is not a highly educated man, he never believed in doing things like everyone else.
 If he had limitations in one area of his life he would find other things to do that would circumvent his feeling inadequate.
 “I can do all things through Christ which strengtheneth me.”
 (Philippians 4:13)

 “Rajun Cajun Bar & Grill” – When we lived in Lake Park, Georgia, we fell on hard times and he took a job working as the kitchen help.
 Bob always thought the family was important.
 That is why he did all he could to keep some part of normality in the family amid such an abnormal world.
 He never was so prideful that he could not help.
 Not just his family, but anyone who needed it.
 “Therefore all things whatsoever ye would that men should do to you, do ye even so to them: for this is the law and the prophets.”
 (Matthew 7:12)

 “Master” – Bobbie always put God at the forefront of his life.
 When I first met him he was on his knees praying.
 And through the years we always prayed together as a source of strength, wisdom, and comfort in our lives and the lives of our children.
 “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
 (Matthew 6:33)